Collecting Acid Bactar: Making Vinegar

 In hindsight part two and part three, making and testing, were easy.
 It was part one that was the most difficult initially, collecting the acid bactar.
 I followed all the advice I could read back then — no internet in the Dark Ages — and failed completely.
 No wine or beer I ever set out ever collected one bit of vinegar bacteria.
 Ever.
 I tried for nearly a year and got absolutely nowhere.
+It was a complete failure.
 I put the project in the someday pile.

 I not only cleaned and kept that mother, I started another trap, then another.
 Of the three strains I got, one was weak, that is it made a very mild vinegar.
 One tasted awful, and one was good.
-I’ve had that third mother 16 years.
+I’ve had that third mother more than 20 years.
 Maybe it’s time to find some more since I have moved a second time and might have even more interesting acid bactar is this area.

 I refined my mother traps and ingredients as I went along and never failed to get a mother.
-This is the only place that I know of —until copied, of course — on the internet where you can learn how to make a mother trap:
+This is the only place that I know of —until Internet copied, of course — on the internet where you can learn how to make a mother trap:

-Because the bright daytime environment is not the best for the acid bactar, it probably won’t be a hard mother (hard like some of the stuff you cough up when you have a chest cold.)
+Because the bright daytime environment is not the best for the acid bactar, the mother probably won’t be a hard mother (hard like some of the stuff you cough up when you have a chest cold.)
 Now you have two choices.
 What I used to do was cut open the bottle, fish out some loose mother, remove as many bug parts as I could, and put that mother in a new alcoholic non nitrate-medium in a warm dark place.
 Dark is important.
 However, all you really have to do is strain the liquid though a paper filter or the like and use the juice to start the mother.
-It has the bacteria in it.
+It has the bacteria in the liquid.
 Either way in the new medium the bacteria will form a hard mother in a few weeks that will float on the top of the liquid while turning the liquid below into vinegar.

 The difficult part is having untreated wine or beer to make into vinegar.
 Neither can have any preservatives or be treated to get rid of bacteria.
 It is not so much a problem with beer in that many beers have no preservatives.
 Wine is a different issue.
 You either have to make your own without any sulfides et cetera or buy it that way, often in health food stores called challice wine.
 Of course, you could make homemade apple cider — another article here — or make some beer.
 Either works well.